 It may also reduce the risk of stomach ulcers, which is opposite to what some believe.

-If you are interested in incorporating cayenne pepper into your diet to help alleviate pain or to realize specific health benefits and deal with health problems, it is wise to consult your physician for medical advice.
+If you are interested in incorporating cayenne pepper into your diet to help alleviate pain, boost your immune system, or to realize specific health benefits and deal with health problems, it is wise to consult your physician for medical advice to learn about benefits and possible side effects.

 Relevant Cayenne Pepper Information - Learn More